#1 H1B Specialty Occupation RFE

 your work, which may include the ability to hire, fire, or supervise the beneficiary, for the duration of the requested validity period.

-#3 Availability of Work (Off-site)
+#3 Availability of Work at Client location

 If H1B employer cannot prove that they have specific projects in a specialty occupation for H1B worker for the entire 3 year time requested in the petition.